Water Quality, Filtration & Testing

 What are the advantages of using an iron water filter cartridge in a home filtration system?

-We can change cartridges easily without special tools.
+You can change cartridges easily without special tools.
 Most cartridges last 3 to 6 months depending on iron levels.

 These filters install at single points like kitchen sinks.
 They don’t treat water for the whole house.